 Sokolove Law was founded over 40 years ago to stand up to companies that knowingly harmed innocent workers to maximize their earnings.

-Our firm has helped thousands of families recover over $4.6 Billion in compensation for mesothelioma and other asbestos-related diseases.
+Our experienced mesothelioma lawyers have helped thousands of families recover over $4.6 Billion in compensation for asbestos-related diseases.

 To help right the wrongs these companies caused, contact Sokolove Law today for a completely free, no-obligation legal case review.
 One of our dedicated team members will listen with care to the facts and help you determine whether or not you have a case.